discord-jda/JDA-Website/docs/contributing/structure-guide.md

 ## Class Structure

-In this section we guide you through a logically ordered and structure class under JDA's point of view.
+In this section we guide you through a logically ordered and structured class under JDA's point of view.

 ### Access Modifiers